This is something I wrote back in February of 2017, I just rediscovered it. Praise the Lord for being so rich.

 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 (John 3:16)

 True love is demonstrated in Jesus’s death on the cross.
 He laid down his life for us “for the joy that was set before him” (Hebrews 12:2).
-He accepted our punishment, paid the price for our sins, gifting us all new life and eternal joy.
+He accepted our punishment, paid the price for our sins, gifting us all new life now and forever.
 That is what love looks like.

 He transformed my shattered heart into something marvelous.
 His love is a relentless love.
-He refused to give up on my doubtful heart, long before it was broken.
+He refused to give up on my doubtful heart, long before it ran after darkness.
 And when I rebelled from His loving presence, He waited for me patiently.
 When I came running back to Him, He ran towards me with joy.
 “He showed me the wonders of his love when I was in a city under siege” (Psalm 31:21).

 So, yes, love is an action, but it doesn’t stop there.
 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails” (1 Corinthians 13:4-7).